ArminKleinert/shaza/README.md

     seq 0))
 )

-; A eager sum-function using an anonymous parameter, return-type induction ; and the fp-command to point to another function.
+; An eager sum-function using an anonymous parameter, return-type induction ; and the fp-command to point to another function.
 (define (::T) sum (::T[])
   (reduce (fp plus) $0 0))